Since completing university in England, Paul has worked as a bookseller, librarian and freelance writer. He currently lives in Florida.

-Corporal punishment in schools is an emotive and controversial topic for many people.
-The arguments for and against mainly revolve around the ethics and practicalities of using it as a way of maintaining student discipline.
+Corporal punishment in schools is an emotional and controversial topic for many people.
+The arguments for and against mainly revolve around the ethics and practicalities of using physical force as a way of maintaining student discipline.

-People who are for corporal punishment generally take the view that provided it can be properly regulated, it can be an effective way of maintaining discipline in an educational setting, while those who are against it generally view it as an ineffective method of maintaining discipline and/or unethical method of controlling human beings.
+People who are for corporal punishment in schools generally take the view that, provided that the physical force can be properly regulated, it can be an effective way of maintaining discipline in an educational setting . . . while those who are against it generally view it as an ineffective and/or unethical method of controlling human beings.

-The idea behind the practice is to control students' behavior with pain that is deliberately inflicted on a student, usually by a teacher, as a punishment for an offense that has been committed.
-As well as serving as a punishment, the punishment is also intended to act as a deterrent against future rule breaking.
+The idea behind the practice is to control students' behavior with pain that is deliberately inflicted, usually by a teacher.
+This punishment is given for an offense that the student has committed and serves not only as discipline but also as a deterrent against future rule-breaking.

-Typically the punishment is performed by striking the pupil repeatedly with some sort of implement, such as hitting the palm of their hand with a ruler.
-Paddling (being spanked with a paddle) is a common way of administering corporal punishment in the USA.
+Typically, the punishment is performed by striking the pupil repeatedly with some sort of implement.
+For example, the palm of a hand might be hit with a ruler.
+Paddling (being spanked with a paddle) is a common way of administering corporal punishment in the US.

-Corporal punishment in schools is prohibited in over 30 countries globally, including Canada, Kenya, South Africa, New Zealand and most of Europe.
-The United States tends to be spilt along North-South lines as far as allowing it is concerned, with Northern states generally prohibiting the practice and Southern states generally allowing it.
+In schools, corporal punishment is prohibited in over 30 countries globally, including Canada, Kenya, South Africa, New Zealand, and most of Europe.
+The United States tends to be spilt horizontally across the middle, with Northern states generally prohibiting the practice and Southern states generally allowing it.

 In answer to the question: Should corporal punishment in schools be allowed?
 Here are the main arguments for and against that people use.

 - Because it works.
-That is why it has featured as a traditional tool of teachers for so long—because it is effective.
-There are no other means of punishment that have the same effect as both a punishment and deterrent in the same way.
-The psychological and physical immediacy of a short sharp shock is simply the most effective way to affect behavior in some circumstances.
+That is why corporal punishment has been teachers' traditional punishment tool for so long—because it is effective.
+There are no other means of punishment that have the same effect as both a punishment and a deterrent for misbehavior.
+The psychological and physical immediacy of a short, sharp shock is simply the most effective way to affect behavior change in some circumstances.

 - It's easy to administer.
-As long as it is properly regulated, there should be no problems with it being used in schools.
-Some of the negative stories used by people opposed to corporal punishment are the result of failures in regulation and leadership, not corporal punishment itself.
+As long as it's properly regulated, there should be no problems with it being used in schools.
+Some of the negative stories cited by people who are opposed to corporal punishment were the result of failures in regulation and leadership, not in corporal punishment itself.

 - It can be administered quickly.
-The pupil can then continue with his or her learning, unlike other forms of punishment, such as suspension from school when they miss school time and their education is damaged.
+Afterward, the pupil can then continue with his or her learning, unlike other forms of punishment (such as suspension from school when they miss school time and their education is put on hold).

-- It is also an effective use of staff time, unlike other forms of punishment, such as detentions, when hours of staff time can be wasted supervising students who have misbehaved).
+- It's an effective use of staff time, unlike other forms of punishment (like detentions, when hours of staff time can be wasted supervising students who have misbehaved).
 It makes it possible for staff to spend more time educating or supporting students instead of punishing them.